lads-slu/target_z/README.md

-# zgenerator
-generates zones (raster and polygon) from multiple raster layers
+Generates zones (raster and polygon) from multiple raster layers